 Reinforcement feedback.
 Specific responses to correct answers to questions in self study programs.

 Self study program.
-An educational program completed individually without the assistance or interaction of a real-time instructor.
+An asynchronous program of learning completed individually without the assistance or interaction of a real time instructor.

 Social learning.
 Learning from one's peers in a community of practice through observation, modeling, and application.